dotnet/coreclr/Documentation/design-docs/unloadability.md

 In future, the ability to use unloadable plugins in the compiler server would be great.
 Analyzers execute user code in the server, which is not good without the isolation.
 Ideally, whenever the compilation is executed with analyzers, it would run inside `AssemblyLoadContext`.
 The context would get unloaded after the build.
 ### ASP.NET Core
 ASP.NET (not Core) originally used AppDomains to support dynamic compiling and running code behind pages.
 AppDomains were originally meant as performance and security mean.
-It turned out that they didn't help woth performance much and they provided a false sense of security.
+It turned out that they didn't help with performance much and they provided a false sense of security.
 ASP.NET Core moved to a more static model because of the lack of ability to unload stuff.
 Many of their customers did the same thing too.
 So, there is no pressing need for unloadability there at the moment.

 However, they use two tool that could potentially benefit from the unloadability